abcpaem/tdd-cinema-seating-challenge/README.md

     - Contains the basic information for a venue, like name, capacity and seating plan.
     - Implements the *VenueBehaviour*, which contains methods to interact with the venue.
     - Can be extended by any type of venue.
-    - It contains a property called *autoFill* that indicates the automatic allocation of seats, meaning that the customer cannot select the seats.
+    - It contains a property called *autoAllocate* that indicates the automatic allocation of seats, meaning that the customer cannot select the seats.
 - The *Cinema* class is a specific type of venue, where:
     - Its seating plan is formed by rows and a number of seats in those rows.
     - The identifiers of the rows and the number of seats will be passed at creation time.